 The Associate Director of Development will work collaboratively with senior leadership to develop and execute a multi-year funding strategy that financially supports the organization’s operations and growth vision.
 The position will spearhead all development efforts as the Boulder Philharmonic Orchestra (BPO) continues to grow and will be responsible for implementing the information technology systems to support the function.
-This position will work closely with the Executive Director in order to efficiently and effectively set goals according to best practice fundraising metrics.
+This position will work closely with leadership staff in order to efficiently and effectively set goals according to best practice fundraising metrics.
 The Associate Director for Development reports directly to the Executive Director, but works closely day-to-day with the marketing staff and highly engaged board volunteers to align all organization-wide messaging and volunteer efforts.

 Annual & Major Giving

-- • Oversee all cultivation and strategy for $1000 and above donors, including portfolio management of top 100 loyal/engaged donors, providing briefing materials to Executive Director and staffing all leadership for involvement in cultivation and solicitation of major gifts.
+• Oversee all cultivation and strategy for $1000 and above donors, including portfolio management of top 100 loyal/engaged donors, providing briefing materials to Executive Director and staffing all leadership for involvement in cultivation and solicitation of major gifts.

-- • Oversee all aspects of BPO annual giving campaign, including partnering directly marketing colleagues to develop annual fund strategy/calendar, execute direct mail solicitations, online campaigns, etc.
+• Oversee all aspects of BPO annual giving campaign, including partnering directly marketing colleagues to develop annual fund strategy/calendar, execute direct mail solicitations, online campaigns, etc.

-- • Manage project-specific mail and/or crowdfunding campaigns such as “Colorado Gives Day” and “Giving Tuesday.”
+• Manage project-specific mail and/or crowdfunding campaigns such as “Colorado Gives Day” and “Giving Tuesday.”

-- • Oversee the timely execution of all donor acknowledgements and (letters, special letters, and thank you phone calls from Board of Directors) and the fulfillment of all-levels giving benefits.
+• Oversee the timely execution of all donor acknowledgements and (letters, special letters, and thank you phone calls from Board of Directors) and the fulfillment of all-levels giving benefits.

-- • Identify and research giving capacity for major donors among current donor base, as well as prospective donors.
+• Identify and research giving capacity for major donors among current donor base, as well as prospective donors.

 • Cultivate donors and prospects through ongoing personal communication and correspondence.
 In partnership with marketing staff and ED, steward major donors through recognition in printed materials, appreciation events, and other activities as appropriate.

-- • Oversee strategy and execution of all fundraising events (gala, events of note etc.) Including management and oversight of PTE staff or interns who will work on logistic and admin support in this area.
+• Oversee strategy and execution of all fundraising events (gala, events of note etc.) Including management and oversight of PTE staff or interns who will work on logistic and admin support in this area.

-- • Serve as primary liaison to the Board Development Committee and event volunteers, ensuring that work is well-aligned with best practice standards and expectations for development events and stewardship protocols.
+• Serve as primary liaison to the Board Development Committee and event volunteers, ensuring that work is well-aligned with best practice standards and expectations for development events and stewardship protocols.

-- • Oversee proposal creation and submission for foundation and government grants
+• Oversee proposal creation and submission for foundation and government grants

 • Work closely with BPO Executive Director to determine grant application strategy and schedule as well as determine potential for new grant funds that align with BPO programming

-- • Supervise grant calendar and ensure timely grant reporting and communication with funders as necessary
+• Supervise grant calendar and ensure timely grant reporting and communication with funders as necessary

-- • Identify and research potential corporate sponsors for the BPO
+• Identify and research potential corporate sponsors for the BPO

-- • Manage the stewardship of Corporate Sponsorships
+• Manage the stewardship of Corporate Sponsorships

-- • Manage the creation of proposals for corporate foundation solicitations
+• Manage the creation of proposals for corporate foundation solicitations

 Reporting, Research, Gift Processing

 • Manage the ongoing data entry needs and maintenance of data in Choice CRM software: data entry, gift processing, and receipting.

 • Oversight of PTE administrative support role via direct supervisor or dotted line supervisor reporting structure.
 Delegate admin support development tasks as needed to ensure efficient fundraising and development area activities and progress toward goals.

-- • Analyze historic patterns of giving and develop strategies for new and increased giving.
+• Analyze historic patterns of giving and develop strategies for new and increased giving.

-- • Research, manage and track all donor prospect pools including annual giving pool, portfolio pool, board pool, and qualification/newly engaged pool.
+• Research, manage and track all donor prospect pools including annual giving pool, portfolio pool, board pool, and qualification/newly engaged pool.

-- • Enter contact reports and notes according to fundraising best practice to capture all faceto-fact/virtual visits, event participation, major gift proposals tracking, outreach/qualification efforts, and strategy notes.
+• Enter contact reports and notes according to fundraising best practice to capture all faceto-fact/virtual visits, event participation, major gift proposals tracking, outreach/qualification efforts, and strategy notes.

-- • Monitor all donor biographical information, ensuring best practice data hygiene and contact preferences.
+• Monitor all donor biographical information, ensuring best practice data hygiene and contact preferences.

-- • Build annual fundraising work plans that steer workflow toward best practice fundraising metrics including visits, proposals, outreach/qualification goals as well as dollar goals.
+• Build annual fundraising work plans that steer workflow toward best practice fundraising metrics including visits, proposals, outreach/qualification goals as well as dollar goals.
+Partnerships & Board Management

-- • Serve as a liaison to the Board of Directors, assisting Executive Director with recruitment and board philanthropic strategy and culture.
+• Serve as a liaison to the Board of Directors, assisting Executive Director with recruitment and board philanthropic strategy and culture.

-- • Effectively staff and brief Executive Director and Artistic Director for donor meetings and events.
+• Effectively staff and brief Executive Director and Artistic Director for donor meetings and events.

 • Serve as an active and collaborative partner to all marketing and senior leadership colleagues to foster strategic, effective, and collaborative fundraising practices.

 Required Knowledge, Skills and Abilities:

-- • Outstanding attention to detail, organizational skills, and commitment to quality
+• Outstanding attention to detail, organizational skills, and commitment to quality

-- • Significant experience managing cross-functional projects with tight deadlines
+• Significant experience managing cross-functional projects with tight deadlines

-- • Demonstrated excellence in proposal writing
+• Demonstrated excellence in proposal writing

-- • Excellent verbal and written interpersonal and communication skills
+• Excellent verbal and written interpersonal and communication skills

-- • Knowledge and attitude of customer service
+• Knowledge and attitude of customer service

-- • Ability to be very flexible and adapt to change
+• Ability to be very flexible and adapt to change

-- • Ability to manage time well, particularly while managing competing priorities
+• Ability to manage time well, particularly while managing competing priorities

-- • Ability to work independently and as a part of a group
+• Ability to work independently and as a part of a group

-- • Ability to take initiative, keep a positive attitude, and maintain a professional demeanor
+• Ability to take initiative, keep a positive attitude, and maintain a professional demeanor

 • Adept at problem-solving, critical thinking, and using judgment in situations that that require sensitivity and tact

-- • Demonstrated interpersonal skills to foster and maintain effective relationships with colleagues, donors, volunteers, and leadership.
+• Demonstrated interpersonal skills to foster and maintain effective relationships with colleagues, donors, volunteers, and leadership.
 Ability to interact effectively with diverse groups having competing interests and priorities within the organization and community

-- • Bachelor’s degree or equivalent combination of education and work experience
+• Bachelor’s degree or equivalent combination of education and work experience

-- • 3 years of non-profit fundraising experience, constituent relations and/or membership
+• 3 years of non-profit fundraising experience, constituent relations and/or membership

-- • Experience in managing multiple areas of non-profit fundraising, including events, individual giving, corporate and foundation/grant giving
+• Experience in managing multiple areas of non-profit fundraising, including events, individual giving, corporate and foundation/grant giving

-- • Fluency with Microsoft Office, including mail merges, sorting and reporting capabilities, importing and exporting data between Excel and CRM databases.
+• Fluency with Microsoft Office, including mail merges, sorting and reporting capabilities, importing and exporting data between Excel and CRM databases.
 Ability to learn and apply new software skills

 • Demonstrated experience managing projects and fundraising campaigns